 He was the first black driver in Formula One and has received racist abuse though all stages of his career.
 He has spoken out against this.

-Starting to race at a young age, Lewis won the British Karting Championships aged 10, and at age 15 was World Number One – remaining the youngest to ever achieve this.
+Starting to race at a young age, Lewis won the British Karting Championships aged 10, and at age 15 was World Number One.
+He remains the youngest to ever achieve this.

 By 1998 (aged 13) he was signed by McLaren and the team’s partners Mercedes-Benz to become part of their Young Driver Support Programme.